Employee Engagement Definition and Employee Experience

 Organizations aligning their listening and action program to the People Insights Model can expect to have a comprehensive view of the most important factors impacting the employee experience (and the associated outcomes like engagement, retention, and productivity), the ability to determine which areas will have the biggest impact when improved, and access to the best-practice Actions needed to address the desired behaviors, through coaching, AI-assisted action planning, or technology such as Intelligent Nudges.

 Now that you’ve learned about the People Insights Model, are you ready to transform your approach to employee experience and engagement?
-Perceptyx offers cutting-edge employee engagement solutions to help you understand and improve every aspect of your employees' work life.
+Perceptyx offers AI-powered employee engagement solutions to help you understand and improve every aspect of your employees' work life.
 Schedule a meeting with a Perceptyx team member today to learn how we can tailor our approach to your organization's unique needs and help you create a more engaged, productive workforce.